 - Get more information about your Model S such as the VIN, vehicle name, and odometer.
 Touch Additional vehicle information to display a list of the various options your vehicle is equipped with. - View your current software version, map version, and release notes. - View and install new software updates.
-Your vehicle must be connected to Wi-Fi to update the software. - Customize how often you want to receive software updates by touching Software Update Preferences (see Software Update Preferences on page 172).
+Your vehicle must be connected to Wi-Fi to update the software. - Customize how often you want to receive software updates by touching Software Update Preferences (see Software Update Preferences on page 170). - Data Sharing: Allow sharing of road measurement data (see Data Sharing on page 227).

 To further personalize Model S, you can name it.
-Touch Controls > Software > Name Your Vehicle located on the right side of the screen below the image of your Model S. If your Model S has already been named, it's name displays instead and you can simply touch the existing name to change it.
+Touch Controls > Software > Name Your Vehicle located on the right side of the screen below the image of your Model S. If your Model S has already been named, its name displays instead and you can simply touch the existing name to change it.
 Enter the new name in the popup, then touch Save.
 The name of your Model S also appears in your Tesla mobile app.